deepraining/lila/README.md

 - build/
 ```

-- `src`: where to place source codes, like `html, css, less, scss, js, ts, ...`
+- `src`: where to place source codes, like `html, css, less, scss, js, ts, vue, ...`
 - `dev`: a temporary directory, generated while developing
 - `build`: where to generate production bundles